Herbertkid/GAN2Shape/README.md

-#Run the project on Windows guide
+# Run the project on Windows guide

 I use the windows 11 to run this code.

 The following is what I set up for the environment:

-First create a env in the anaconda and install several packages.
+1.First create a env in the anaconda and install several packages.
 ```sh
 conda create --name pytorch python=3.7
 conda activate pytorch